TeamDev-IP/JxBrowser-Gallery/compose/screen-share/README.md

 ## Requirements

-- Java 17+.
+- Java 17 or later.
-- Node.js 16+.
+- Node.js 16 or later.

 ## Running

-To run this example, one needs to start the server, sender and receiver apps in individual terminals.
+To run this example, one needs to start the server, sender, and receiver apps in individual terminals.

 By default, the example uses `3000` port.
-But it is possible to pass a custom port with CLI options.
-Please make sure you pass the same port to each task.
+However, it is possible to pass a custom port with CLI options.
+Ensure that you pass the same port to each task.

 Start the signaling server: